namiduru/namiduru/README.md

 🔭 I hold the position of Senior Full Stack Developer at OSF Digital, where I contribute my expertise in various technologies.
 Before joining OSF Digital, I had the opportunity to work at JotForm and Huawei, further enhancing my professional experience.

-📫 You can reach me at mehmetnamiduru@gmail.com or https://www.linkedin.com/in/mehmet-nam%C4%B1duru-a0179a123/
+📫 Feel free to reach out to me at mehmetnamiduru@gmail.com or connect with me on LinkedIn at https://www.linkedin.com/in/mehmet-nam%C4%B1duru-a0179a123/.
+I look forward to connecting with you!

 ---